WordPress is popular. It’s easy to use. And, free.

 - Fear of affecting website performance.
 They feel that updating their website will slow it down or lead to some errors.

 If you fall in the latter category, all you need to do is to take a full backup of your website before running an update.
 That way, even if something were to go wrong during the update, you would be able to restore it to a previous, stable state.
+Alternatively, outsourcing the work to a website maintenance service can take care of both, as long as you get help from reliable experts.

 #2 Having bad or weak password policies